goloroden/learning-lisp/README.md

 ### Defining global variables

-To define global variables, use the functions `defparameter` and `defvar`.
+To define global variables use the functions `defparameter` and `defvar`.
 They differ in terms of repeatability: While a variable defined with `defparameter` can be re-defined, variables defined with `defvar` can't.

 In Lisp, it is common to surround global variable names with so-called *ear-muffs*, that is, with a `*` as prefix and suffix: